Darryan-Torres/ENC3241/instructions.md

 How to create a file on a windows computer.

 Step 1.
-Press the the windows button and searching file explorer.
+Press the the windows button and search file explorer.

 <img width="800" height="800" alt="Screenshot 2026-03-24 085945" src="https://github.com/user-attachments/assets/f9d18777-985c-4b95-b29c-b91abc080ae7" />